Irdest developer manual

 Many different drivers can be active on the same device, as long as they are connected to the same router.
 In the OSI model, this roughly maps to layers 1 & 2.

 Currently a driver needs to be specifically added to ratmand and included at compile time.
-We are working on a dynamic loading mechanism however (either via .so object loading or an IPC socket).
+We are working on a dynamic loading mechanism (either via .so object loading or an IPC socket), but this is still work-in-progress.

 Ratman: the Irdest router

 Ratman/ ratmand is a decentralised router daemon.
-It comes with a small set of utilities such as ratcat (a netcat analog), ratctl (a batctl analog), and a simple management web UI.
+It comes with a small set of utilities such as ratcat (a netcat analogue), ratctl (a batctl analogue), and a simple management web UI.

 In the OSI model, this maps roughly to layer 3 and 4.